Support for Children and Young People

 Mind of my own

-With the use of Mind Of My Own, users can help overcome feelings of anxiety, isolation or loneliness by sending their worker a statement , which will be received by email, to let them know how the user is feeling and allow the individual to feel connected and digitally close to them at this time.
+With the use of Mind Of My Own, users can help overcome feelings of anxiety, isolation or loneliness by sending their worker a statement, which will be received by email, to let them know how the child or young person is feeling and allow them to feel connected and their vies listened to.

 Equal Protection Act - Physical Punishment and You